evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

         ws.add_test_suite(project.id, test_suite)
 ```

-To visualize the results, let’s add a new dashboard Tab ("Data tests") and test-specific monitoring Panels.
+To visualize the results, add a new Dashboard Tab ("Data tests") and test-specific monitoring Panels.

 {% tabs %}

 {% tab title="UI" %}
-Enter the “edit” mode on a Dashboard, and click the “add Tab” and “add Panel” buttons.
-When creating a Panel, choose the “Test Plot” panel type, with a "detailed" option and 1D (daily) aggregation level.
+Enter the “edit” Dashboard mode, click the “add Tab” and “add Panel” buttons.
+Choose the “Test Plot” panel type, with a "detailed" option and 1D (daily) aggregation level.
 You can add:
-* One panel to display all column drift checks over time.
+* One Panel with all column drift checks.
 Choose the `TestColumnDrift` test for `all' columns.
-* One panel for dataset-level data quality checks.
+* One Panel with dataset-level data quality checks.
 Choose the `TestNumberOfConstantColumns`, `TestShareOfMissingValues`, `TestNumberOfEmptyRows`, `TestNumberOfEmptyColumns`, `TestNumberOfDuplicatedColumns` from the dropdown.

 {% endtab %}